SKA Lviv: History

-Poor start and Spartak Lviv oblivion
+ODO Lviv

-During its history the club went through several transformations and mergers.
-It was founded in 1949 as ODO Lviv (in Russian ODO means the Oblast Dome [Club] of Officers) and began its legacy in the Second Group of the Soviet football competitions (Soviet First League).
-SKA Lviv was part of the Fitness-Sports Union of Armed Forces under the jurisdiction of the Sports Committee of the Armed Forces of USSR.
-In western Ukraine all organizations of central government were centers of the Russian culture, especially the Soviet Army.
-The army-men team played along with their city rivals Spartak Lviv which placed second.
-The performance of the SKA Lviv was under par and the club relegated next year to amateur level as the Second Group was liquidated in 1950.
-Spartak Lviv was transferred under the jurisdiction of FSC Dynamo which was not able to prepare the team for the next season, therefore Spartak Lviv was successfully dissolved.
+During its history, the club went through several transformations and mergers.
+It was founded in 1949 as ODO Lviv (in Russian, ODO means the Oblast Dome [Club] of Officers) and began its legacy in the Second Group of the Soviet football competitions (Soviet First League).
+ODO Lviv was part of the Fitness-Sports Union of Armed Forces under the jurisdiction of the Sports Committee of the Armed Forces of USSR.
+In western Ukraine, all organizations of the central government were centers of Russian culture, especially the Soviet Army.
+The army-men team played along with their city rivals Spartak Lviv, which placed second.
+The performance of the ODO Lviv was under par, and the club was relegated next year to the amateur level as the Second Group was liquidated in 1950.
+Spartak Lviv was transferred under the jurisdiction of FSC Dynamo, which was not able to prepare the team for the next season.
+Spartak Lviv was successfully dissolved.

-This way SKA Lviv became the best club of the city.
-For the next several years the club participated in the republican championship among the Fitness and Sports clubs (KFK competitions).
-In 1950 SKA Lviv placed second after Spartak Uzhhorod which became the champion of Ukrainian SSR.
-Next season the club won its zonal tournament against several other Lviv teams such as Kharchovyk (Tobacco factory), Iskra, Dynamo and eventually became vice-champion winning over ODO Kiev.
-In 1952 SKA Lviv placed only 4th in its zone and higher than its city rival Kharchovyk Vynnyky.
+This way, ODO Lviv became the best club in the city.
+For the next several years, the club participated in the republican championship among the Fitness and Sports clubs (KFK competitions).
+In 1950, ODO Lviv placed second after Spartak Uzhhorod, which became the champion of Ukrainian SSR.
+Next season, the club won its zonal tournament against several other Lviv teams such as Kharchovyk (Tobacco factory), Iskra, Dynamo, and eventually became vice-champion by beating ODO Kiev.
+In 1952, SKA Lviv placed only 4th in its zone, higher than its city rival Kharchovyk Vynnyky.

 First League successes

-With another reorganization of championship SKA Lviv returned to the Soviet First League under the leadership of Aleksey Grinin.
+With another reorganization of the championship, ODO Lviv returned to the Soviet First League under the leadership of Aleksey Grinin.
 Among notable players that time were Yozhef Betsa, Myroslav Dumansky, Ernest Kesler, and others.
-In 1956 for SKA Lviv played the future Dynamo Kiev captain, Vasyl Turyanchyk.
-In 1957 ODO Lviv won the Class B tournament and managed to advance to the 1/8 finals of Soviet Cup where they were facing Spartak Moscow.
+In 1956, ODO Lviv played the future Dynamo Kyiv captain, Vasyl Turyanchyk.
+Renamed in 1957, SKVO Lviv won the Class B tournament and advanced to the 1/8 finals of the Soviet Cup, where they faced Spartak Moscow.
 On June 6, 1957, both teams met at the SKA Stadium.
 Most of the Spartak players a year ago won the Olympic gold in Melbourne and managed to pull a win in the second half 1:2.

+In 1960, the name changed to SKA (Sport Club of the Army) for all Army clubs except Moscow's one, which became CSKA (the Central Sport Club of the Army).

+In 1965, SKA became the champions of Ukraine.
+Here is the winning squad: